solana-foundation/developer-content/content/courses/onchain-development/intro-to-anchor.md

 - `Pre-built Security Mechanisms`: Anchor implements common security checks automatically, reducing the chances of errors.
 - `Automatic Account Validation`: Anchor validates accounts by checking for:
-- `Type correctness`: Ensures that accounts match the expected data types.
+  - `Type correctness`: Ensures accounts match the expected data types.
   - `Uniqueness`: Ensures that each account is correctly initialized and doesn't conflict with existing ones.
 - `Simplified Data Handling`: Anchor automatically serializes and deserializes the data passed in transactions, making it easier to manage the inputs and outputs of your program.